aBurmeseDev/LingoConnect_frontend/README.md

 ## LingoConnect
 LingoConnect is your go to translator with over 100 languages.
 Save the phrases on the go in your own account.
-The translations are powered by [Yandex.Translate](http://translate.yandex.com/) LingoConnect is your go to translator with over 100 languages.
 The translations are powered by [Yandex.Translate](http://translate.yandex.com/)

 ## Planning & Wireframes